 Fees at Toi Ohomai

 You'll find your fees on the individual course pages.
 They’re an indication only so they may not be exact, and they're subject to change.
-Your final fee might also vary if you have a choice of topics/papers to study.

-- student tuition fee
+- student levies apply

 Student Support Levy